SeyedEhsanHosseini/KodeKloudEngineer/DevOps-Engineer-Tasks/Manage Git Repositories/Solution.md

 ```
 max (max_apps)$ cp /tmp/stories/story-index-max.txt .
 ```
-## This file has a typo, which you can fix by changing the word Mooose to Mouse
+## This file has a typo, which you can fix by changing the word Mooose to Mouse.
 ```
 max (max_apps)$ vi story-index-max.txt
 ```